Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzFirewallFqdnTag.md

 ## SYNTAX

 ```
-Get-AzureRmFirewallFqdnTag [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
+Get-AzFirewallFqdnTag [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmFirewallFqdnTag** cmdlet gets the list of FQDN Tags which can be used for Azure Firewall Application Rules
+The **Get-AzFirewallFqdnTag** cmdlet gets the list of FQDN Tags which can be used for Azure Firewall Application Rules

 ## EXAMPLES

 ### 1:  Retrieve all available FQDN Tags
 ```
-Get-AzureRmFirewallFqdnTag
+Get-AzFirewallFqdnTag
 ```

 This example retrieves all available FQDN Tags.

 ### 2:  Use first available FQDN Tag in an Application Rule
 ```
-$fqdnTags = Get-AzureRmFirewallFqdnTag
+$fqdnTags = Get-AzFirewallFqdnTag
-New-AzureRmFirewallApplicationRule -Name AR -SourceAddress * -FqdnTag $fqdnTags[0].FqdnTagName
+New-AzFirewallApplicationRule -Name AR -SourceAddress * -FqdnTag $fqdnTags[0].FqdnTagName
 ```

 This example creates a Firewall Application Rule using the first available FQDN Tag